| Introduction In IISLogs 2.0, we introduced a new feature called Per Directory.This feature allows options to be specified on a Per Directory

 If policies aren’t set, no files will be processed.

-• When using the Per Directory feature and storing files in a alternative
+When using the Per Directory feature and storing files in a alternativelocation besides the local directory, all directory information will be

 included in the path.
 For example.
 If your log files are stored